List of Wollongong Wolves FC seasons

 Wollongong Wolves FC is an association football club based in Wollongong, Australia.
 The club was formed in 1980 as has competed at the highest tier of soccer in Australia.
 Currently, the club participates in the National Premier Leagues NSW competition, which is the second highest tier of soccer in Australia.
 The club has won one continental championship, two national championships and two state championships.
+After participating of NPL NSW, the club set to joined Australian Championship from October 2025.